-2. Be your Child’s Best Friend
+2. Be Your Child’s Best Friend

-Making your child realize that you are always there for him whenever he needs you can be your first step towards attaining this goal.
+Making your child realise that you are always there for him whenever he needs you can be your first step towards attaining this goal.
 This will make him feel secure, loved and wanted.
 Help him to open up to you.

-3. Spend Quality Time with your Child
+3. Spend Quality Time With Your Child

 Being around your child isn’t enough.
-To know him better do activities together like playing games, cooking (children are always eager to help), cleaning up cupboards or his room, etc.
+To know him better, do activities together like playing games, cooking (children are always eager to help), cleaning up cupboards or his room, etc.

-4. Praise your Child
+4. Praise Your Child

 Praising him for good work done will boost his self-esteem.
 However, overpraise can make him arrogant and snobbish.